-77. Aggregate LIP Funding.
-At the beginning of DY 9, up to \$2.16 billion in LIP funds will be available to the state.
-This amount will be reduced by any milestone penalties that are assessed by CMS and reconciliation overpayments as discussed in STC 68.
-Provider Participation requirements, described in STC 78 and all Tier I Milestones, as described in paragraph 79, must be met for the state and facilities to have access to 100 percent of the annual LIP funds.
-Tier II Milestone initiatives are suspended for DY 9.

-78. LIP Provider Participation Requirements.
-Provider access systems (hospitals, County Health Departments, and Federally Qualified Health Centers) and Medical School Physician Practices who receive LIP funds have certain participation requirements.
+- 76. Aggregate LIP Funding.
+In DY 10, up to \$1 billion in LIP funds will be available to the state and in DY 11, up to \$607,825,452 million in LIP funds will be available to the state.
+This amount will be limited by any penalties that are assessed by CMS pursuant to STC 78 and/or reconciliation overpayments as discussed in STC 70.
+Provider Participation requirements, described in STC 77 must be met for the state and facilities to have access to 100 percent of the annual LIP funds. - 77.
+LIP Provider Participation Requirements.
+Hospitals and Medical School Physician Practices who receive LIP funds have certain participation requirements.
 If they do not meet the participation requirements, they cannot receive LIP funds.
 The state may grant an exemption to a hospital of the requirement in (a)(ii) upon finding that the hospital has demonstrated that it was refused a contract despite a good faith negotiation with a Specialty Plan.
 A letter of denial, or some other comparable evidence, will be required to make such a finding.